Park Hours: 6:00 AM - 5:00 PM (Daily)

 Dixon Lake will be getting the Nebraska Tail Walkers for the 2013/14 trout season.
 The week of Dec 2-6th will be a skip week for stocking.
 Best baits so far this season has been the power bait, power worms and especially Rooster Tails, mini crappie jigs, Kastmaster and Thomas Buoyant lures that work well right after the stock.
 The concession will be fully stocked with plenty of those supplies including night crawlers which are the go to bait when the bite slows down.
 Trout Cove seems to be the hot ticket fishing area along with Whisker Bay and Pier #1 being a close second.

 Dixon Lake no longer requires a California fishing license from the Dept. of Fish & Game since it was granted an Aquaculture Permit.
 This permit is valid again for the 2013 calendar year.
 All anglers 8 yrs. and older will still need a daily fishing lake permit.
+A second rod permit/ticket can now be purchased for a $2.00 fee.
 All other park rules, fishing regulations and City of Escondido municipal codes will remain in effect until further notice.

 For further park rules, fishing regulations, park and future trout stocking schedules, please call the Dixon Lake Ranger Station at 760-839-4680 or visit www.dixonlake.com.